 Go Traffic: the green light to your new career

-WHEN Stuart Wickens ventured into traffic control over 25 years’ ago, it was a male dominated industry, now as managing director of Go Traffic, his fellow colleagues – some of the best in the business – are female.
+When Stuart Wickens ventured into traffic control over twenty-five years ago, it was a male dominated industry, now as managing director of Go Traffic, his fellow colleagues – some of the best in the business – are female.

-“I’ve been in the industry for more than 25 years, in the beginning it was very male dominated.
+“I’ve been in the industry for over 25 years, in the beginning it was very male dominated.
 I started on the road as a traffic controller then I went to university and returned to the industry,” Mr Wickens said.

-Go Traffic provides the opportunity for a career change, which was the case for operations administrator and events co-ordinator Tennielle Banks.
+Go Traffic provides the opportunity for a career change, which was the case for current operations administrator and events coordinator Tennielle Banks.

 “I’ve been with Go Traffic now for just over three years.
-I was working as a beauty therapist when I noticed the traffic controllers and thought I’d look into it,” she said.
+I was working as a beauty therapist when I noticed the traffic controllers and thought I’d look into it,” Ms Banks said.

 “I was working in traffic control out on the roads for two years when they asked me to come into the office.
 I’ve grown in so many ways, there is always opportunities to undergo more training and courses.